 With over 16 million jobs on Indeed at any given time, we are continually optimizing our evaluation of organic job listings.
 We have an entire team of technologists dedicated to delivering quality search results for our job seekers.
 For years, we’ve been focused on this topic and continue to invest in search quality.

-Indeed’s Search Quality team makes decisions independent of any existing business relationships, much like how newspapers divide decision-making between editorial and sales units.
+Indeed’s Trust & Safety team makes decisions independent of any existing business relationships, much like how newspapers divide decision-making between editorial and sales units.
 The team’s only criterion in making decisions about job postings is to do what is best for the job seeker.
 We find that doing what's best for the job seeker only benefits employers as they're able to find the most relevant candidates for their open positions.

 Using data, our Search Quality system relies on several key job seeker satisfaction metrics, including: how likely job seekers are to come back to the site, how many searches they perform, how many good job listings they find, how many applications they submit and how many hires are made.
 We continue to see a steady increase in all of these metrics as a result of our search quality activities.